Masterb1234/obsidian-post-webhook/README.md

 - 📎 Automatic attachment handling
 - 📥 Response insertion into notes
 - 🔄 Support for adding other notes with context (such as prompts) for dynamic workflows
+- 🌐 Send rendered HTML content (useful for plugings like Dataview and Bases)
+- 📦 Handle complex JSON responses with attachments

 ## Installation